 A great way to learn more about speech-language pathology and audiology is to complete observation hours with a licensed professional.
 Observation hours completed at the undergraduate level may also count towards clinical competencies for students planning to pursue graduate education in speech-language pathology.
 Learn more about how to obtain observation hours.

-The SLHS department is fiercely committed to community outreach; our community hearing and speech activities are essential to our education and service mission.
+We are fiercely committed to community outreach; our community hearing and speech activities are essential to our education and service mission.
 We are thrilled to be community partners with local schools, businesses, community groups, and organizations supporting the local community.
-Read about our department's commitment to service learning.
+Read about our department's commitment to service-learning.

-SLHS offers undergraduate students research opportunities with SLHS faculty members or University-wide faculty.
-Students can gain valuable research experience as undergraduates by participating in the Undergraduate Research Opportunities Program (UROP), and honors students can pursue faculty-directed research as part of their honors thesis.
+We offer undergraduate students research opportunities with SLHS faculty members or University-wide faculty.
+Students can gain valuable research experience as undergraduates by participating in the Undergraduate Research Opportunities Program (UROP) and honors students can pursue faculty-directed research as part of their honors thesis.
+Our faculty created an inspiring YouTube video about research with SLHS.
 Discover your research opportunities within our department.